Desktop VersionSite MapContact UsShare RSS

 Review Areas

-Reviews and examinations will focus on areas assessed as high risks to ensure that:
+Reviews and examinations will focus on areas assessed as high risks.
+The Department may take necessary actions to ensure that:

 1. appropriate procedures for pre-existing accounts are in place to review electronically searchable data for indicia, perform paper record search and obtain self-certification and reasonable efforts are used to obtain TIN and date of birth of the account holders and controlling persons;